-As of Android 8.0, with Project Treble, SELinux is used to enforce a separation between the framework and the device-specific vendor components such that they run in different processes and communicate with each other via a set of standard vendor interfaces implemented as Hardware Abstraction Layers (HALs).
-Device OEMs can create a HAL implementation that runs in its own sandbox and is only permitted to access the hardware driver it controls and permissions granted to the process are limited to only those required to do its job.
+As of Android 8.0, with Project Treble, SELinux is used to enforce a separation between the framework and the device-specific vendor components.
+They run in different processes and communicate with each other via a set of standard vendor interfaces implemented as Hardware Abstraction Layers (HALs).
+Device original equipment manufacturers (OEMs) can create a HAL implementation that runs in its own sandbox and is only permitted to access the hardware driver it controls, with permissions granted to the process limited to only those required to do its job.
 On the framework side, the client runs in a sandbox that does not allow it access to hardware drivers and other permissions and capabilities needed by the HAL implementations.